 If you’re unsure what to do in Brisbane on a gloomy weekday, you can always just head to the Queen Street Mall.
 This is Brisbane’s main shopping boulevard, located in the centre of the city.
 It’s lined by over 700 shops, from local boutiques to international brands and flagship stores.
 And there are countless restaurants, cafes and bars in the vicinity where you can grab a coffee or a bite.
 A number of Brisbane’s leading hotels are also in this area, plus there are cinemas, spas and casinos all within walking distance.

 It’s also a good starting point for exploring more of Brisbane.
-For example, from the top end of Queen Street, you can walk across Victoria Bridge to South Bank, home to a number of the city’s museums and galleries.
+For example, from the top end of Queen Street, you can walk across Victoria Bridge to South Bank, home to a number of the city’s museums and galleries (including those mentioned above).
 Or take a CityCat ferry along the Brisbane River to other destinations.

 Reminisce in the Brisbane Arcade

 One must-see spot while you’re exploring the Queen Street Mall (above) is the Brisbane Arcade.
-Celebrating its 100th birthday in 2024, this is a heritage-listed building that has stood the test of time.
+Now over a century old, this is a heritage-listed building that has stood the test of time.
 Brisbane’s oldest shopping arcade is an elegant two-level building with an upper floor that’s home to some of the city’s best antique jewellers and watchmakers.
 (From the 1950s to the 1970s, the arcade was also the epicentre of Brisbane’s fashion scene.)
 You can also try some handmade chocolates or a coffee at one of the cafés.
-It’s especially pretty in the lead-up to Christmas, when the halls and staircases are bright with decorations; the 2024 instalment included 1,000 metres of sparklig LED lights and 12,000 baubles!
+It’s especially pretty in the lead-up to Christmas, when the halls and staircases are bright with decorations, including over a kilometre of sparklig LED lights and thousands of baubles!

 This arcade has a fascinating aspect to its history.
 It was built in the 1920s for one Dr James Mayne and his siser Mary, whose father Patrick Mayne had earlier confessed to robbing and murdering a man in a city alley.
 The money he stole established the Maynes as a wealthy Brisbane family; their legacy today includes the University of Queensland and the Herston Medical School.